 We have set ambitious objectives so we can accelerate our journey of being more balanced and inclusive.

-- By 2025 we wish to be rated among the most inclusive employers, globally.
+- Before 2025 we wish to be rated among the most inclusive employers, globally.

-- We are also working to ensure that, by 2025, 50% of leaders are from high growth markets, and we are currently at 25%, achieved in 2020.
+- We are also working to ensure that before 2030, 50% of leaders are from high growth markets, and we are currently at 27%, achieved in 2022.

-As a leading employer in the industry, with a global staff of almost 16,000, including more than 90 nationalities: we reflect the societies and cultures in which we operate by providing opportunities for people of all backgrounds, gender and location.
+As a leading employer in the industry, with a global staff of more than 16,670, including more than 90 nationalities: we reflect the societies and cultures in which we operate by providing opportunities for people of all backgrounds, gender and location.

-- This is defined as the number of physical people and includes internal temporary and regular employees including Activ International.
-All other acquisitions excluded.
+Headcount is defined as the number of physical people and includes internal temporary and regular employees in all Givaudan entities and acquisitions except: DDW, Custom Essence, Ungerer.